ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

     ![The Internet connection page](/images/installer/internet-connection.jpeg)

+    The network connection is optional.
+If you can't connect, the Ubuntu installation will still work.

 1. The installer gives you the choice to try or install Ubuntu.

     If you click {guilabel}`Try Ubuntu`, you can preview Ubuntu without making any changes to your PC.
 You can use the preview to test if your hardware works correctly with Ubuntu.
 You can then return to the installer menu at any time by clicking the {guilabel}`Install Ubuntu` shortcut on the desktop.